 Wildlife Uses

-These deer-resistant plants are very popular with other wildlife.
-The fruits are eaten by birds, while the foliage is used by the larva of the spicebush swallowtail butterfly, Eastern tiger swallowtail butterfly, and the promethea silkmoth, all of which are beautiful creatures.
+While the fragrant foliage is used as a host plant by the larva of the spicebush swallowtail butterfly, Eastern tiger swallow tail butterfly, and the promethea silkmoth, all of which are beautiful creatures.

 FAQs